 Cantú is professor emerita of English and U.S. Latina/o Literatures at the University of Texas at San Antonio.
 Her teaching career also includes a 20-year tenure on the faculty at Texas A&M International University in Laredo, Texas.
 Her research and creative writings focus on the cultural and literary production along the U.S.-Mexico borderlands.

-"Professor Cantú's passion for teaching undergraduates, her significant record of scholarship, and demonstrated leadership with Latino organizations on the local, state, and national level make her an ideal candidate for this professorship," said Michael Fischer, vice president for Faculty and Student Affairs, in announcing the appointment.
+"Professor Cantú's passion for teaching undergraduates, her significant record of scholarship, and demonstrated leadership with Latino organizations on the local, state, and national level make her an ideal candidate for this professorship," said Michael Fischer, vice president for Student Life, in announcing the appointment.

 Cantú has published scholarly articles on a number of academic subjects as well as creative poetry and fiction.
 Her publications on border literature, the teaching of English to non-native speakers, quinceañera celebrations and the matachines, a religious dance tradition, have earned her an international reputation as a scholar and folklorist.
 She has co-edited four books and a collection of testimonios by Chicana scientists, mathematicians, and engineers.
 Her award winning Canícula: Snapshots of a Girlhood en la Frontera chronicles her childhood experiences on the border.